-This personal diary covers (with gaps) Frank's life after he and Jennie were wed in April, 1869.
-I have tried to let his voice come through as much as possible, using his own spellings, punctuation, and abbreviations.
+This personal diary covers (with gaps) Frank's life shortly before he and Jennie Dickson were wed in April, 1869.
+I have tried to let his voice come through as much as possible.
 If the individuals he mentions can be identified through records and newspapers I have tried to do so.
 Illegible sections in the original are indicated by dashes and notes in brackets.
 The strikethroughs and underlinings in the text are in the original.

 Frank lived in Auburn, Kansas, a small town in Shawnee county, about 15 miles southwest of Topeka.
 The clickable map below from about 1870 highlights his property (lower left) and that of his mother (just to the right of top center).
 Names of several of the other neighboring property owners show up in the diary as well.
 Frank also owned land in Osage county, just across the county line to the south.